azat-co/practicalnode/chapter2/chapter2.md

     $ npm install express

-**Note**: If you attempt to run the aforementioned `$ npm install express` command without the `package.json` file or the `node_modules` folder, the *smart* NPM will traverse up the directory tree to the folder that has either of these two things.
+**Note**: If you attempt to run the aforementioned `$ npm install express` command without the `package.json` file or the `node_modules` folder, the *smart* npm will traverse up the directory tree to the folder that has either of these two things.
 This behavior mimics Git&#39;s logic somewhat.
-For more information on the NPM installation algorithm, please refer to [the official documentation](https://npmjs.org/doc/folders.html)(<https://npmjs.org/doc/folders.html>).
+For more information on the npm installation algorithm, please refer to [the official documentation](https://npmjs.org/doc/folders.html)(<https://npmjs.org/doc/folders.html>).

 Alternatively, we can update the `package.json` file by specifying the dependency `("express": "4.1.2"` or `"express": "4.x")` and run `$ npm install`.